0xzolty/Wazuh-HomeLab/README.md

 Unlike typical portfolio projects that rely entirely on virtual machines, this lab uses a **physical bare-metal endpoint** as a monitored agent, making the network traffic and detection scenarios more realistic and closer to real enterprise environments.

 **Key focus areas:**
-- Centralized log collection from a physical Linux endpoint
+- Centralized log collection from Linux and Windows endpoints (Apache, Sysmon, Auditd, Windows Defender)
-- Real-time alert generation based on custom detection rules
+- Real-time alert generation using default and custom Wazuh detection rules
-- Automated Active Response (IP blocking) triggered by detected attacks
+- File Integrity Monitoring (FIM) for critical system paths and web server files
-- Threat enrichment via VirusTotal API integration
+- Web attack simulation and detection (directory fuzzing, login brute force)
-- File Integrity Monitoring (FIM) for critical system paths
+- Deep Windows endpoint telemetry using Sysmon with sysmon-modular configuration

 ---